What Clients Need To Know About Web Site Design:

 Your site attracts potential employees even without direct references to employment on the site.
 The web site is where your future employees get their first impression of your company.
 A web site that accurately reflects your company will increase the number of quality resumés from job applicants.

-6. Self-Promotion Through Service to a Larger Community
+8. Self-Promotion Through Service to a Larger Community

-White Papers, Education, and Public Service
+Free White Papers, Education, and Public Service

 Outgoing, Incoming & Reciprocal Links

 Outgoing links to other sites help to validate your site with search engines (such as Yahoo) that base their ratings primarily on your content rather than your traffic.
-Providing useful information encourages other sites to link to you-- and those links from other sites are the basis of much of your Google search ranking-- so we want as many links as possible FROM other sites TO your site.
+Providing useful information encourages other sites to link to you-- and those links from other sites are the basis of much of your Google search ranking-- so we want as many links as possible from other sites to your site.
 If you have an associate with a links page, offer to link to their page if they will reciprocate with a link to yours.

-8. Navigation, Hierarchy & Structure
+9. Designing Navigation, Hierarchy & Structure

 Respect common web navigation conventions